mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.0/install/index.md

        }
    }
    ```
-This file can be referenced to install a pxc service.
+This file can be referenced to install a percona-pxc-mysql service.

    ```shell
    dcos package install hello-world --options=options.json
    ```
-Likewise this file can be referenced to update a pxc service.
+Likewise this file can be referenced to update a percona-pxc-mysql service.

    ```shell
    dcos percona-pxc-mysql update start --options=options.json